Salvaponce/Trivia/README.md

 # Trivia

-A trivia game with conection to an API to get questions.
+A trivia game with connection to an API to get questions.